 I love this lesson the first week of school not only because it’s important to talk about why we’re doing what we’re doing, but also because it’s super easy to update every year (an easy prep for me)!
 Since it’s a very learner-driven lesson, it lets me stay in the 90% Target Language zone to give instructions, even though the meat of the lesson and the students will be mostly in English.
 If we’re going to have a lesson in English, at least I can stay in Spanish myself the whole time.

 After our warm-up, I start class off by explaining to students that it is very important to me that they are able to answer the question “why are you taking Spanish,” beyond a default “because my mom is making me.”
 I emphasize that I teach Spanish because I think it’s fun, but I also teach Spanish because I think it will greatly improve and enrich their lives.
 I usually have to use a little bit of English here in my Level 1 classes, but not my Level 2s.
 I point to the blank bulletin board at the back of the room that says “¿Por qué estudias español?” on it, and tell them we’re going to be filling it up today.
 While I’m talking, I hand out a blank chart with a list of resources on the x-axis and two columns on the y-axis that say “Three reasons to study Spanish presented” and “Best reason to study Spanish presented.”
-This paper is the anchor of our lesson for the day (download a copy for free here).
+This paper is the anchor of our lesson for the day (preview an example here).

 The first resource listed is always a video.
 The past few years I’ve used Lindsay Does Language’s “9 Reasons to Learn Spanish.”
 It’s modern, quirky, and pretty funny, and I can always give them some solid input in Spanish beforehand to set it up (she is a girl from England and she’s funny but she talks really fast, etc).
 This is a good opportunity to introduce “escribir” and “mirar” as well when giving kids instructions.